9M2PJU/i3asap/README.md

 Auto setup i3 desktop environment for kali linux live cd, as an alternative to customizing the iso.

 Created to stop wasting time installing the same apps over and over and getting rid of of that awful live cd feeling.
-It should be easily portable to any debian based live cd.
+It should be easy to port to any debian based live cd.

 Simply wget the setup.sh file and run [insert tiny url link here] or [insert raw github link here].